MyBord/mybord-server/docs/build.md

 Before running the server locally, you must do the following:

-1. Download docker community edition.
-2. Make sure you have the docker container running by going to the folder `/src/prisma/` and running the command `docker-compose up -d`.
+1. Make sure you have created a development instance on Heroku with a postgres addon and named it appropriately (e.g. `mybord-server-dev-jimmy`).
-3. Create a `dev.env` file at the root of the directory with the required env vars outlined above.
+2. Create a `dev.env` file at the root of the directory with the required env vars outlined above.
+3. Download docker community edition.
+4. Build the docker container by running the command `yarn compose-docker:dev`.
-4. If there were any previous prisma instances that ran, run `yarn prisma-delete:dev`.
+5. If there were any previous prisma instances that ran, run `yarn prisma-delete:dev`.

 Once you are ready to run the server locally, you must do the following steps: